-A comparison between the left and right plots shows that "front" and "side" secondaries with a angle larger than 2° are both strongly suppressed when required to give a signal in LUCID, due to the pointing nature of particle detection in LUCID.
+Figure 22.
+Angle to the beam of particles crossing the LUCID volume.

 The angle of detected primary particles is less than 1° and has an average of 0.35° .
 The peaks of "front" and "side" secondaries are at the same position of primaries but distributions are broader (with an average of 0.6° and 4.1°).
 Secondaries from the "back" have larger angles.
+Due to the pointing nature of LUCID, secondaries with an angle larger than 2° (both "front" and "side") are strongly suppressed when required to give a signal in LUCID.